jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 That operation can be executed on something

-It would be neccesary to include a variable, actually
+It might be neccesary to include a variable, actually

 x + 3